avapolzin/spike/README.md

 python3 -m pytest tests/tests.py
 ```

-All tests should pass by default, *but, if you are not intending to use `spike` without `TinyTim`, `SExtractor`, `PSFEx`, or `WebbPSF` and do not have them installed, the final test may fail*.
-In that case, the arguments in
+All tests should pass by default.

 ## Issues and Contributing